Campaigns for Primary Reform

 We’re looking for supporters, activists & spokespeople to join us –if you’re interested in getting involved in your state please send an email to Jeremy Gruber, OP Senior VP at email@example.com

-Save Democracy AZ is a coalition of Arizona citizens working to educate voters on the challenges facing the state of Arizona because of a partisan primary system and explore alternative nonpartisan voting systems that would make elections work better for all citizens.
+Make Elections Fair AZ is a coalition of Arizona citizens working to educate voters on the challenges facing the state of Arizona because of a partisan primary system and explore alternative nonpartisan voting systems that would make elections work better for all citizens.

 Vote Nevada, Better Voting Nevada and Nevadans for Election Reform got a ballot initiative on the November 2022 ballot to bring Final Five Voting (nonpartisan primaries + ranked choice voting in the general election) to Nevadans.

-Open Primaries PA has launched a legislative campaign (in both the Senate and the House) to allow independent voters in the state the right to vote in Republican and Democratic primary elections.
+Ballot PA has launched a legislative campaign (in both the Senate and the House) to allow independent voters in the state the right to vote in Republican and Democratic primary elections.
 Both pieces of legislation aim to address the voter suppression currently happening in the state and enfranchise the 1.2 million Pennsylvanians currently locked out of the process.

 South Dakota Open Primaries have filed a proposed constitutional amendment with the South Dakota Legislative Research Council.
-This is the first step towards placing an open primaries initiative on the November 2024 ballot.
+The proposed ballot initiative would establish a top-two open primary system.

 South Dakota Open Primaries’ campaign to put open primaries on the 2024 ballot is charging ahead–the team has already organized 40 volunteers to help collect the 35,000 signatures required ahead of the May 2024 deadline (for a November 2024 ballot referendum).